mikepan/GameEngineBook/text/04-Animation.md

 ![Classy top hat is too big for Momo's head](../figures/Chapter4/Fig04-60.png)

-\*\*\* Begin Note

-Copy Menu Attributes Add-on
+>**Copy Menu Attributes Add-on**
+>

-As soon as you start parenting your objects, you will see that it's not so easy to copy over transformations.
+>As soon as you start parenting your objects, you will see that it's not so easy to copy over transformations.
 Blender built-in copy tools work only on top of the local transformations, and this is not enough when you want to copy the visual or world transformations.
 The difference is that the visual transformations (what you see) are an accumulated result from the different local transformations of the chain of parents.

-Blender comes with an add-on that allows you to do all sorts of advanced copy operations.
+>Blender comes with an add-on that allows you to do all sorts of advanced copy operations.
 Go to the User Preferences, Add-Ons and enable the Copy Attributes Menu add-on.

-This add-on was originally intended only to bring over the copy menu (Ctrl+C) from Blender 2.49.
+>This add-on was originally intended only to bring over the copy menu (Ctrl+C) from Blender 2.49.
 Bassam Kurdali, its original developer and maintainer, was kind enough to expand it to help with this tutorial.
 Kudos to him.

-If you don't want to use add-ons, you can go old school with Blender 2.49 work-arounds.
+>If you don't want to use add-ons, you can go old school with Blender 2.49 work-arounds.
 Duplicate your empty and do a Clear Parent  Clear and Keep Transformation in the new empty.
 Now you can use this object to copy the transformations from, delete it, and parent the hat to the original empty.

-\*\*\* End Note

 Now that the animations are done and the armature set up, we can move on to look to the implementation of hats switching on the fly.